oroinc/documentation/backend/api/documentation.rst

             Acme\Bundle\AppBundle\Entity\AcmeEntity:
                 documentation_resource: '@AcmeAppBundle/Resources/doc/api/acme_entity.md'

-If the documentation was found neither the configuration file nor the documentation file, OroPlatform will try to use system-wide descriptions of entities and fields.
-These descriptions are usually provided in translation files and, actually, they are the best way to document fields, because these descriptions can be used not only in API.
-Here is an example of a translation file contains descriptions for entities and fields:
+If the documentation was not found neither the configuration file nor in the Markdown documentation file, OroPlatform tries to use system-wide descriptions of entities and fields.
+These descriptions are usually provided in translation files.
+This is the best way to document fields because the descriptions can be used in other places, not only in API.
+Here is an example of a translation file that contains descriptions for entities and fields:

 .. code:: yaml